Trustly

 Interaction diagram

-Payment processing by using the Trustly payment method requires merchant's web service, one of ecommpay interfaces, and the ecommpay payment platform, as well as the Trustly technical facilities.
+Payment processing by using the Trustly method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the Trustly service.

 Operations support

-- The basic time is the average estimated time between the moment a payment is initiated in the payment platform to the moment the payment result is sent to the initiator.
-The basic time evaluation is made on the assumption of normal operation of all technical facilities and communication channels and typical customer behaviour (if any input from customer is required).
-Use the basic time to estimate when to react to the absence of payment result notifications or when to check payment status.
+- The base time is the average estimated time between the moment a payment is initiated in the payment platform to the moment the payment result is sent to the web service.
+The base time evaluation is made on the assumption of normal operation of all technical facilities and communication channels and typical customer behaviour (if any input from the customer is required).
+Use the base time to estimate when to react to the absence of payment result callbacks or when to check payment status (details).

 Processing scenarios